siuLongBao/genre_classification_assignment/README.md

 # Genre Classification Assignment Summary

-## Overview
+## Assignment Overview

-This project aimed to classify English language book excerpts into four genres: horror, science fiction, humor, and crime fiction, using machine learning.
-The challenge was part of a Kaggle competition, where the performance was evaluated based on the macro-averaged F1 score.
-The task involved developing a classification model that accurately identifies the genre of a given text sequence.
+This assignment was developed as part of a Kaggle competition, aimed at classifying text sequences extracted from English-language books into four distinct genres: horror, science fiction, humor, and crime fiction.
+The challenge was to build a machine learning model capable of accurately predicting the genre of unseen text sequences, with performance evaluated using the macro-averaged F1 score.

-## Methodology

-### Data Preparation
+## Data Description

-The dataset comprised text sequences from different books, each labeled with its corresponding genre.
-The training and test datasets were distinct, ensuring the model's generalizability.
-The text data was tokenized and encoded using pre-trained models to convert text into a format suitable for machine learning models.
+The dataset consisted of sequences of 10 contiguous sentences from various books, each labeled with one of four genre classes.
+The training and test datasets were sourced from different sets of books to ensure model generalizability.
+A unique feature of this dataset was the provision of `docids` for the training data, indicating the book each sequence was extracted from, although this was not available for the test data.

 **Note**: The dataset associated with this project is stored externally to control access.
 It is hosted on Google Drive.
 You can request viewing of the dataset [here](https://drive.google.com/drive/folders/1ycNtfizE7SyEkKF9Z4Y_D_kDnKTTNpP6?usp=drive_link).

+### Data Preparation and Preprocessing

+Data preprocessing involved several steps to transform raw text into a machine-readable format:
+- **Tokenization**: Text sequences were tokenized into words using the NLTK TreebankWordTokenizer.
+- **Encoding**: Words were converted into numerical representations using tokenizers from pre-trained models.
+- **Class Weight Calculation**: To address class imbalance, weights were computed for each genre, ensuring the model's sensitivity towards less represented classes.

+## Methodology

-### Model Exploration
+### Initial Model Exploration

-Initially, I experimented with GRU and LSTM models to understand their performance on the dataset.
-However, these models did not yield satisfactory results on the validation and test sets, prompting a shift in strategy.
+The project began with an exploration of traditional NLP models, including GRU and LSTM neural networks.
+Despite their proven capabilities in sequence modeling tasks, these models did not perform satisfactorily on the validation and test datasets.

+### Adoption of Pre-trained Transformers

+Given the limitations of GRU and LSTM models in handling long sequences and the small dataset size, the focus shifted towards leveraging pre-trained transformers.
+The `distilbert-base-uncased` model, known for its efficiency and performance, was chosen.
+The model was fine-tuned specifically for this genre classification task using Hugging Face's Transformers library.

+#### Fine-tuning Process

+Fine-tuning involved the following key steps:
+- **Model Selection**: `DistilBertForSequenceClassification` was chosen for its suitability for classification tasks.
+- **Training-Validation Split**: The dataset was split into 70% training and 30% validation sets to balance between learning and validation performance.
+- **Hyperparameter Optimization**: Key hyperparameters, including learning rate and batch size, were tuned based on validation set performance.

+## Challenges and Solutions

-### Final Solution
+### Data Imbalance
-The breakthrough came with the adoption of the pre-trained "distilbert-base-uncased" transformer model, specifically the "DistilBertForSequenceClassification."
-This model was fine-tuned for the genre classification task using the Trainer class from the Transformers library.
-The choice of DistilBERT was due to its efficiency and relatively lower resource requirements compared to other BERT variants, without a significant compromise on performance.

-### Training and Validation
-The model was trained with a 70-30 split between training and validation data.
-This split was chosen after experimenting with different ratios, as it provided a good balance between learning from the data and validating the model's performance.
-Class weights were calculated to address data imbalance, improving the model's sensitivity to less represented genres.
-Hyperparameters were fine-tuned based on validation set performance, focusing on learning rate and batch size adjustments.
+The dataset exhibited class imbalance, which could bias the model towards more frequent genres.
+This was mitigated by calculating and applying class weights during model training.

+### Long Sequence Handling

+Traditional models like GRU and LSTM struggled with the long sequences in the dataset.
+The transformer model, with its attention mechanism, provided a more effective solution by capturing long-range dependencies in the text.

+### Limited Dataset Size

+The relatively small size of the dataset posed a challenge for training complex models from scratch.
+Leveraging a pre-trained model and fine-tuning it on the task-specific dataset proved to be an effective strategy.

-## Findings
+## Results

-The fine-tuned DistilBERT model achieved a macro-averaged F1 score of over 0.8 on the validation set and 0.71217 on Kaggle, surpassing the performance of initial GRU and LSTM models.
-This success highlighted the effectiveness of leveraging pre-trained models for natural language processing tasks, especially when dealing with limited data.
+The fine-tuned DistilBERT model demonstrated superior performance, achieving an F1 score of over 0.8 on the validation set.
+Its performance on the Kaggle test set, with a score of 0.71217, was significantly better than the initial models, underscoring the effectiveness of transformer-based models for this task.

+## Conclusion and Future Work

+The project highlighted the potential of pre-trained transformer models in tackling NLP classification tasks, especially in scenarios with limited training data and long text sequences.
+Future work could explore the use of larger or more complex transformer models, ensemble methods, and more extensive hyperparameter tuning to further improve performance.

+## Key Learnings and Skills Demonstrated

+- Proficiency in data preprocessing and representation for NLP tasks.
+- Effective use of pre-trained transformer models for text classification.
+- Strategies for handling data imbalance and long sequence data.
+- Hyperparameter tuning and model validation techniques.

+## Technologies and Tools Used

+- **Programming Language**: Python
+- **Libraries and Frameworks**: PyTorch, Hugging Face Transformers, NLTK, Sklearn
+- **Tools**: Jupyter Notebook, Kaggle platform

 ## Conclusion
-The project demonstrated the power of transformer-based models in text classification tasks.
-The experience of fine-tuning a pre-trained model provided valuable insights into modern NLP techniques.
-Despite challenges with data imbalance and model selection, the final solution achieved commendable results in the Kaggle competition.

-## Key Learnings
-- The importance of data preprocessing and representation in NLP tasks.
-- The advantages of using pre-trained models like DistilBERT for complex classification tasks.
-- Strategies for addressing data imbalance through class weighting.
-- The effectiveness of iterative experimentation with model architectures and hyperparameters.

-## Technologies Used
-- Python for programming.
-- PyTorch and the Transformers library for model implementation and fine-tuning.
-- NLTK for text preprocessing and tokenization.
-- Sklearn for metrics calculation and evaluation.

-This project showcased my ability to apply advanced machine learning techniques to real-world problems, adapt to challenges, and iterate towards an effective solution.
-The skills and knowledge gained from this experience are invaluable assets for tackling future data science challenges.
+This detailed report reflects the depth of analysis, experimentation, and problem-solving applied in this project, showcasing advanced machine learning techniques and a strategic approach to overcoming challenges in NLP tasks.

+<br/><br/>

 ## **Disclaimer Regarding Dataset:**